Licensing - Coronavirus update

 Cafes & Takeaways and home deliveries of food/drink

-Under the Tier 5 regulations Food & Drink can only be provided for takeaway.
+Currently under the Tier 5 regulations Food & Drink can only be provided for takeaway.
 Takeaways must close to the public at 22:00hrs each day.
 Deliveries may continue after this time in line with the premises authorised hours.
 Alcohol cannot be supplied at any time except through pre-ordering and delivery.

 The government has, through the Business & Planning Act 2020, put in place emergency provisions relaxing planning and licensing legislation for a limited period to allow bars, restaurants and other venues to run food delivery services.
 It also allows businesses licensed to sell alcohol for consumption on the premises to sell takeaway and offer deliveries of alcohol.
 The legislation also allows the use of outside areas for tables & chairs through a temporary pavement licence.